Squirrel/OldSquirrelForWindows/specs/Scenarios.md

 #### Production

 I'm a developer with a WPF application.
-I have *zero* way to distribute my application.
+I have *zero* way to distribute my application at the moment.
 I go to NuGet and install the NSync client library.

 Now, I want to publish a release.
 To do so, I pop into the PowerShell Console and type `Create-Release`.
 What does this do?
 It: